candlerb/netbox-prometheus/README.md

 * Add tag "prometheus" onto each of the site(s) where you have things to to poll (*)
 * Add tag "prom_node" to each Linux device/VM that you want to poll
-* Add tag "prom_wmi" to each Windows device/VM that you want to poll
+* Add tag "prom_windows" to each Windows device/VM that you want to poll
 * Add tag "prom_snmp" to each network device that you want to poll
 * Ensure that each device or VM that you want to poll has a primary IP address assigned, and has status "Active"